 A dark web check will scan the dark web, combing through databases of personal information available for sale there, to identify anything that contains your information.
 If and when that happens, you’ll be notified immediately, so that you can take steps to protect yourself against the threat of identity theft and fraud.

-Dark web scans look for your email address — to check if any of your passwords have been leaked — as well as your social security number, credit or debit card information, personal ID numbers, phone number, and other sensitive information.
+Dark web scans look for your email address and use that to check if any of your passwords have leaked or been exposed.
+Other sensitive information is also checked for exposure, such as your social security number, credit or debit card information, personal ID numbers, and phone number.

 When dark web scanning comes in handy

 Companies suffer data breaches all the time.
 The Equifax data breach of 2017 is a particularly notorious recent example that exposed the personal information of nearly 150 million people.
 When these data breaches happen, cybercriminals will often compile the stolen data into large databases and sell them on the dark web.
 Other people can then buy data about your digital identity and attempt to use it for identity theft.

 A dark web scan will check the dark web for these databases and look through them for your information.
 If your data turns up in a scan, you’ll be able to take action to minimize the potential damage.

 Is my information on the dark web?

 “Is my email on the dark web?”
 If you’re asking questions like that, it’s time to find out if anyone’s selling your sensitive information on the dark web.
 AVG BreachGuard gives you control over your data by conducting 24/7 dark web monitoring.
 Stay one step ahead of identity thieves by locating your data on the dark web and protecting yourself before any thieves or hackers have a chance to do anything with it.

 What to do if you think your information is on the dark web

 If you’ve already conducted a dark web scan and learned that your email was found on the dark web, it’s natural to feel nervous.
 Or perhaps one of your favorite sites suffered a breach, and you’re worried that your account info has been compromised.